smyrgeorge/sqlx4k/README.md

 - inside helper functions call `TransactionContext.current()` to participate in the same transaction without having to propagate `Transaction` or `Driver` parameters everywhere.

-Key API:

-- TransactionContext.new(db) { ... }: Starts a new transaction and installs it into the coroutine context for the block.
-  Commits if the block completes successfully; rolls back on exception.
-- TransactionContext.current(): Returns the current TransactionContext from the coroutine context or throws if none is present.
-- TransactionContext.currentOrNull(): Returns the current TransactionContext if present, or null otherwise.

-Basic example (see examples/postgres/src/jvmMain/kotlin/Main.kt):

 ```kotlin
 import io.github.smyrgeorge.sqlx4k.impl.coroutines.TransactionContext
 import kotlinx.coroutines.runBlocking